Universality for critical heavy-tailed network models: Metric structure of maximal components

 \end{enumerate} \end{assumption} \begin{remark} \normalfont Assumption~\ref{assumption1} is identical to \cite[Assumption~1]{DHLS16}.
-We refer the reader to \cite[Section 2 and 3]{DHLS16} for discussions about the relevance and necessity of these assumptions.
-It was shown in \cite[Section~2]{DHLS16} that Assumption~\ref{assumption1} is satisfied in two key settings, when (i) the degrees are taken to be i.i.d.~samples from a power-law distribution, and (ii) the degrees are chosen according to the quantiles of a power-law distribution.
-The first setting has been considered in \cite{Jo10}, and the latter setting has been considered for the rank-one inhomogeneous random graphs in~\cite{BHL12,BHS15}. \end{remark} The component sizes of $\CM$ are known to undergo a phase transition \cite{JL09,MR95} depending on the parameter
+We refer the reader to \cite[Sections~2~and~3]{DHLS16} for discussions about the relevance and necessity of these assumptions.
+It was shown in \cite[Section~2]{DHLS16} that Assumption~\ref{assumption1} is satisfied in two key settings, when (i) the degrees are taken to be an i.i.d.~sample from a power-law distribution, and (ii) the degrees are chosen according to the quantiles of a power-law distribution.
+The first setting has been considered in \cite{Jo10}, and the latter setting has been considered for the rank-one inhomogeneous random graphs in~\cite{BHS15,BHL12}. \end{remark} The component sizes of $\CM$ are known to undergo a phase transition \cite{JL09,MR95} depending on the parameter